pascalgrimaud/docker-ubuntu/README.md

   * [pascalgrimaud/ubuntu/](https://registry.hub.docker.com/u/pascalgrimaud/ubuntu/)

+This image is used to set the locale to en_US.UTF-8 and to install :

+  * python-software-properties
+  * software-properties-common
+  * vim
+  * curl
+  * wget
+  * unzip

 The Docker builds on [CircleCI](https://circleci.com) get this error when you attempt to change the locale from an Ubuntu image :